-How to Install and Configure LEMP on Debian 12
+How to install and configure LEMP on Debian 12

-How to Install and Configure LEMP on Debian 12
+How to install and configure LEMP on Debian 12

-The set of commands in this tutorial starts with “sudo", but if you are connected to the server with user "root", it is not necessary "sudo” in front of the command line.
-Order "sudo” is used in front of command lines to temporarily grant superuser permissions to an ordinary user, allowing them to execute commands that require special privileges or access to protected resources, such as installing or configuring software, administering the system, or performing other operations sensitive.
+The set of commands in this tutorial begins with "sudo"But if you are connected to the server with the user"root", It is not necessary"sudo"In front of the command line.
+The command"sudo"It is used in front of the command lines to temporarily grant superutizing permissions to a regular user, allowing them to perform orders that require special privileges or access to protected resources, such as installation or configuration of software, system administration or other sensitive operations.

 Update Software.